vpoluyaktov/abb_ia/README.md

    go build -o bin/
    ```
 5. The binary file (`abb_ia`) will be generated in the bin/ directory.

+## Known Issues
+- On some systems, you may not see a cursor in the input fields.
+This is because the color of the cursor in your terminal application settings is the same as the background color of the input field.
+To solve this issue, you can adjust the settings of your terminal program.
+You can either change the cursor color (so that it is different from the color of the input fields) or make the cursor blink.
+- On some Windows systems, the Audiobook builder has a problem launching ffmpeg (there is an issue with the input file path).
+If you encounter this problem, please enable DEBUG mode in the application settings, replicate the error, and file a GitHub Bug report by attaching the application log file.
+- Sometimes, when the application crashes, the terminal window may be filled with random characters and you won't see a cursor anymore.
+This happens because of a problem with the TUI framework that was used to create the application.
+To solve this issue, you can either reopen the terminal window or try running the `reset` command.
+- Downloading audiobooks using `abb_id` is incredibly easy and fast.
+This means that over time, you might collect hundreds of audiobooks with thousands of hours of content.
+However, this can be a problem because it would be practically impossible to listen to all of them in your lifetime. :-)

 ## Reporting Bugs through GitHub Issues